 11. See deer in Richmond Park

 Being West Londoners, Richmond Park is perhaps our favorite spot.
 It is worth coming out to the end of the District line to visit and see the deers in the park and also see one of London’s protected views direct to St Paul’s Cathedral from King Henry’s Mound.

 How to Get There: Richmond Upon Thames Station is closest and then there will be a short walk or bus ride.

 12. Diana Memorial Garden

-The Diana Memorial Garden, located next to Kensington Palace is a fab place for children.
-Complete with Wigwams, Pirate Ship and a sensory trail this is the perfect place for children!
-Be warned this place can get busy!
+Undoubtedly one of the best places for children in London the Diana Memorial Garden is located next to Kensington Palace and is a fab place for children.
+Complete with Wigwams, Pirate Ship and a sensory trail however be warned this place can get busy!